 For clarification of who can certify your degree certificate and the requirements can be viewed via the link below:

 If you fail one of your final MPharm Examinations you will need to re-arrange your pre-registration training start date.
 Provided the Pharmaceutical Society has all relevant documentation relating to your training we will only need confirmation that you have passed the resit(s) prior to you beginning training.
 If the Pharmaceutical Society have confirmation of your resist(s) result from your University for example on the 8th September you could commence training on the 9th September.

 We must have received confirmation of your new official start date from your employer prior to you beginning pre-registration training.

 The Pre-registration Training Manual sets out key information about your pre-registration training year.

-Pre-registration Training Manual 2018-19 (for use by trainees and tutors)
+Pre-registration Trainee Manual 2019-20 (for use trainees and tutors)

 Your manual will explain all the requirements for pre-registration training.
 Please read this carefully and seek clarification if needed from your tutor or the pre-registration lead.

 Each trainee will be allocated a training number which allow them to book on courses held at the Society.

 Training numbers can found via the ‘Search the Register’ facility on the home page.

 You will receive a written invitation to the Induction Event.
 This provides an opportunity for the pre-registration lead to discuss your training year and the various assessment processes and deadlines involved.
 This event is compulsory.